DaniJG/DockNetFiddle/Readme.md

 The project uses 2 containers, one running the ASP.Net Core application and a separated one which will run the programs entered by the user.

+## VS2015 vs VS2017

+The project was originaly built in VS2015 and used the "old" .Net Core project style based on the project.json file.
+Since then, VS2017 has been released and .Net Core has moved back to csproj and its XML based project file.

+- If you want to use VS2015, stay on the **master** branch
+- If you want to try VS2017, use the **VS2017-csproj** branch
+- If all you want to do is `docker-compose up`, you can try either branch :).
+The dockerfiles in **master** are locked to the old project.json base images while the dockerfiles in **VS2017-csproj** use the latest .net core images.

 ## Instructions